olcf/foundational_hpc_skills/intro_to_python/README.md

 ## <a name="challs"></a>Bonus Challenges

-To access the challenges, you must change directories to the relevant directory:
+To access the challenges, you must change directories to the `challenges` directory:

 ```
-$ cd ~/intro_to_python/challenges
+$ cd ~/foundational_hpc_skills/intro_to_python/challenges
 ```

-> Note: The above `cd` syntax assumes you have stored the repository in your home directory.
+> Note: The above syntax is assuming you stored the `foundational_hpc_skills` repository in your Home directory.

 If you are having trouble completing the challenges, potential solutions are provided in the `solutions` sub-directory.

 ```
-$ cd ~/intro_to_python/challenges/solutions
+$ cd ~/foundational_hpc_skills/intro_to_python/challenges/solutions
 ```

 Although the above walkthrough was the main "challenge", the bonus challenges provide some more hands-on experience with the topics that we covered above.